Image of a quantum-corrected black hole without Cauchy horizons illuminated by a static thin accretion disk: Summary

 \section{Summary}

-This paper presents a systematic study of the optical appearance of a quantum-corrected BH without Cauchy horizons illuminated by a static thin accretion disk.
-We first analyzed the influence of the quantum parameter on the event horizon radius $r_{\rm h}$, the photon sphere radius $r_{\rm ph}$, the critical impact parameter $b_{\rm c}$, and the innermost stable circular orbit $r_{\rm isco}$.
-As shown in Fig.~\ref{fig:rh_bc_rph_risco}, we found that all these quantities increase with $\zeta/M$.
-We then constrain the parameter $\zeta/M$ from both theoretical and observational perspectives.
-Theoretically, to ensure the existence of an event horizon, $\zeta/M$ must be less than 3.9374; observationally, using EHT data on the shadow angular diameters of M87* and Sgr A*, we found that these two sets of data give the upper limits for $\zeta/M$ as $6.6761$ and $4.0241$, respectively, which are less restrictive than the theoretical bound.

-Within the allowed parameter range, we further analyzed the trajectories of photons near the quantum-corrected BH, and found that as $\zeta/M$ increases, photon trajectories exhibit slight deflection near the event horizon as shown in Figs.~\ref{fig:photon_trajectories} and \ref{fig:photon_trajectory_from_all_direction}.
+This paper presents a systematic study of the optical appearance of a QCBH without Cauchy horizons when illuminated by a static thin accretion disk.
+We first analyzed the influence of the quantum parameter on the four physical quantities ($r_{\rm h}$, $b_{\rm c}$, $r_{\rm ph}$, $r_{\rm isco}$), we found that all these quantities increase with $\zeta/M$.
+We then constrained the parameter $\zeta/M$ from both theoretical and observational perspectives.
+Theoretically, to ensure the existence of an event horizon, $\zeta/M$ must be less than $3.9374$; observationally, using EHT data on Sgr A*, we placed an observational constraint on $\zeta/M$ to be less than $3.4081$ at the $2\sigma$ confidence level.
+Ultimately, we adopted $\zeta/M \leq 3.4081$.
+Within the allowed parameter range, we further analyzed the trajectories of photons near the QCBH, and found that as $\zeta/M$ increases, photon trajectories exhibit slight deflection near the event horizon as shown in Figs.~\ref{fig:photon_trajectories} and \ref{fig:photon_trajectory_from_all_direction}.
+This phenomenon arises from a quantum-induced modification of the geodesic equations.

-Furthermore, we analyzed the the quantum gravity effects on the first three transfer functions, and found that when $\zeta/M$ is large, quantum correction influences the slope of the transfer functions, as shown in Fig.~\ref{fig:Model3_slope_second_order_transfer_function}.
-Subsequently, combining the transfer functions, we investigated the optical appearance of the quantum-corrected BH under three typical emission profiles, and presented the results in Fig.~\ref{fig:Iobs_and_shadow}.
-We found that a large $\zeta/M$ enlarges the shadow region, enhances the brightening of the bright rings, and converges the range between two bright rings.
-These features make the optical appearance of this quantum-corrected BH distinctly different from the Schwarzschild BH, BH-I, and BH-II.
+Subsequently, we systematically simulated the image of the QCBH under three typical emission profiles, and presented the results in Fig.~\ref{fig:Iobs_and_shadow}.
+We found that a large $\zeta/M$ enlarges the shadow region, along with narrower lensed and photon rings and reduced spacing between them.
+Moreover, we also simulated the image of the QCBH under large quantum parameters using the SU distribution (as shown in Fig.~\ref{fig:SU_Iobs_and_shadow}) and reached the same conclusion.
+As can be seen from the comparison between Fig.~\ref{comparison} and Fig.~\ref{comparisonSU}, the optical appearance features of the QCBH (such as shadow size, lensed ring, and photon ring) exhibit different trends with the quantum parameter compared to the two types of QCBHs studied in Ref.~\cite{Chen:2025ifv}.

-In summary, our study reveals unique observational characteristics of the quantum-corrected BH, which can be used to distinguish it from the other BHs through future high-resolution radio observations (e.g., the next-generation EHT).